Abstract: Designing satellite constellation systems involves complex

 the effectiveness of each EOS.
 This paper leverages state-of-the-art constellation

-wherein EOSs are assumed to be maneuverable, forming a more optimal constellation
+(REOSSP), wherein EOSs are assumed to be maneuverable, forming a more optimal

-configuration at multiple opportunities during a schedule.
-This paper develops
+constellation configuration at multiple opportunities during a schedule.

-REOSSP can be computationally expensive for large-scale problems, a rolling
+Additionally, since the REOSSP can be computationally expensive for large-scale

-horizon procedure (RHP) solution method is developed.
-The performance of
+problems, a rolling horizon procedure (RHP) solution method is developed.

-the REOSSP is benchmarked against the EOSSP, which serves as a baseline,
+The performance of the REOSSP is benchmarked against the EOSSP, which serves

-through a set of random instances where problem characteristics are varied
+as a baseline, through a set of random instances where problem characteristics

-and a case study in which Hurricane Sandy is used to demonstrate realistic
+are varied and a case study in which Hurricane Sandy is used to demonstrate

-performance.
-These experiments demonstrate the value of constellation reconfigurability
+realistic performance.
+These experiments demonstrate the value of constellation

-in its application to the EOSSP, yielding solutions that improve performance,
+reconfigurability in its application to the EOSSP, yielding solutions that

-while the RHP enhances computational runtime for large-scale REOSSP instances.
+improve performance, while the RHP enhances computational runtime for large-scale

 @article{Pearl2025,